 VPNs are well known and trusted tools for protecting users’ privacy when browsing the Internet.
 But if you think this is the only thing they are capable of, you are wrong.
 From getting cheaper flight tickets to streaming your favorite TV series – there are dozens of everyday situations where you could enjoy the benefits of virtual private networks.

-What a VPN does, it routes your Internet traffic via a remote VPN server and hides your actual IP address.
+A Virtual Private Network routes your Internet traffic via a remote VPN server and hides your actual IP address.
 That means no one, not even your ISP (internet service provider), can see what you do and where you go on the Internet.
 The only thing visible to anyone trying to snoop on your activities will be the fact that you are using a VPN, and the address of the VPN server you are connected.

 On top of that, all the data sent and received is strongly encrypted, so even if someone manages to intercept your connection, they won’t be able to read it.
 While this setup makes VPN a reliable tool to secure your online activities, it also allows you to bypass geographical restrictions, avoid bandwidth throttling, and do a bunch of other awesome things that you probably didn’t know were possible.
 Let’s take a look at what you can do with your VPN once you get one.